Marginal Likelihoods for Distributed Parameter Estimation of Gaussian Graphical Models: Proof of Theorem

 Next we define some set notation for edge parameters.
 Let $E^{j} = \Etilde \cap (\mcal{N}^j \times \mcal{N}^j)$ denote the subset of edges in $\Etilde$ with both endpoints in $\mcal{N}^j$.
 Let $B^{j}$ be the set of all possible edges connecting $j$-hop buffer nodes, i.e. $B^{j} := \mcal{B}^{j} \times \mcal{B}^{j}$.
 Recall from~\eqref{eq:setL} that $L$ denotes the set of row parameters, which is defined as $L = E^{1} \bs B^{1}$.
 Finally note that the ($j$-hop) relaxed edge sets defined in Eq.~\eqref{eq:setS} are related to the above two sets as $R^{j} := E^{j} \cup B^{j}$, $j = 1,2$.

-We augment the two-hop neighborhood graph to form a \emph{decomposable} (or chordal) graph by adding all edges among one-hop buffer nodes and among two-hop buffer nodes that are not already in $E^2$. (see Figure~\ref{fig:chordal} for an illustration).
-This augmented edge set is denoted as $\overline{E^{2}} := E^{2} \cup B^{1} \cup B^{2}$, After this augmentation, the one-hop buffer clique $B^{1}$ separates the two-hop neighborhood graph into two components and a non-overlapping decomposition follows: \ALGNN{ \overline{E^{2}} = [\rlap{$\underbrace{L, B^{1},}_{C_{1} = R^{1}}$}L,\overbrace{B^{1}, (E^{2} \bs E^{1}) \cup B^{2}}^{C_{2}}], } where we also define two subsets $C_{1}$ and $C_{2}$ according to the decomposable structure of the augmented graph.
+We augment the two-hop neighborhood graph by adding all edges among one-hop buffer nodes and among two-hop buffer nodes that are not already in $E^2$ (see Figure~\ref{fig:chordal} for an illustration).
+This augmented edge set is denoted as $\overline{E^{2}} := E^{2} \cup B^{1} \cup B^{2}$.
+After this augmentation, the one-hop buffer clique $B^{1}$ separates the two-hop neighborhood graph into two components and a non-overlapping decomposition follows: \ALGNN{ \overline{E^{2}} = [\rlap{$\underbrace{L, B^{1},}_{C_{1} = R^{1}}$}L,\overbrace{B^{1}, (E^{2} \bs E^{1}) \cup B^{2}}^{C_{2}}], } where we define two subsets $C_{1}$ and $C_{2}$.
+The augmented two-hop neighborhood graph is therefore decomposed by $(C_{1} \bs B^{1}, B^{1}, C_{2} \bs B^{1})$~\cite[Def.
+2.1]{lauritzen1996graphical}.

 Similar to Theorem~\ref{thm:asym}, the asymptotic error covariance matrix of the RMML estimator for the augmented two-hop neighborhood is the inverse of corresponding Fisher information matrix (FIM), denoted as $\overline{\mbf{F}}$.
 By Proposition 5.8 in~\cite{lauritzen1996graphical}, the decomposability of the augmented graph leads to the following decomposition of the inverse of FIM: \ALGN{ \overline{\mbf{F}}^{-1} = \left[ (\overline{\mbf{F}}_{C_{1}, C_{1}})^{-1} \right]^{0} + \left[ (\overline{\mbf{F}}_{C_{2}, C_{2}})^{-1} \right]^{0} - \left[ (\overline{\mbf{F}}_{B^{1}, B^{1}})^{-1} \right]^{0}, } where $[ \cdot ]^{0}$ appropriately zero-pads its argument to conform to the dimensions of $\overline{\mbf{F}}^{-1}$.